Azure-Samples/automated-testing-with-azurite/README.md

 ### Run tests on local

-Python 3.8 is used for this, but it should be fine on other 3.x versions as well.
+Python 3.8 is used for this, but it should also work fine on other 3.x versions.

 1. To test and see how these endpoints are running you can attach your local blob storage to the [**Azure Storage Explorer**](https://azure.microsoft.com/en-us/features/storage-explorer/).
-In Azure Storage Explorer,
+In Azure Storage Explorer:

 - right click on `Storage Accounts` and select `Connect to Azure Storage`
 ![connect storage](assets/storage_account.png)